-- on an actual basis; - on a pro forma basis to reflect (1) the re-designation of ordinary shares beneficially owned by our chief executive officer into Class B ordinary shares on a one-for-one basis immediately prior to the completion of this offering, (2) the re-designation of all of the remaining ordinary shares into Class A ordinary shares on a one-for-one basis immediately prior to the completion of this offering and (3) the automatic conversion and the re-designation of all of our issued and outstanding preferred shares on a one-for-one basis into Class A ordinary shares immediately prior to the completion of this offering; and - on a pro forma as adjusted basis to reflect (1) the pro forma adjustments set forth above and (2) the issuance and sale of Class A ordinary shares in the form of ADSs by us in this offering at an assumed initial public offering price of US\$ per ADS, the mid-point of the price range shown on the front cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to reflect (1) the re-designation of 76,179,938 ordinary shares (including 623,843 restricted shares unvested as of March 31, 2020) beneficially owned by our chief executive officer into Class B ordinary shares on a one-for-one basis immediately prior to the completion of this offering, (2) the re-designation of all of the remaining ordinary shares into Class A ordinary shares on a one-for-one basis immediately prior to the completion of this offering and (3) the automatic conversion and the re-designation of all of our issued and outstanding preferred shares on a one-for-one basis into Class A ordinary shares immediately prior to the completion of this offering; and - on a pro forma as adjusted basis to reflect (1) the pro forma adjustments set forth above and (2) the issuance and sale of Class A ordinary shares in the form of ADSs by us in this offering and the issuance and sale of Class A ordinary shares by us in the concurrent private placement, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The pro forma and pro forma as adjusted information below is illustrative only and our capitalization following the closing of this offering is subject to adjustment based on the initial public offering price of our ADSs and other terms of this offering determined at pricing.
 You should read this table in conjunction with our consolidated financial statements and the related notes included elsewhere in this prospectus and the section of this prospectus captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations."